Westerham’s Hidden Garden Gems

 The route covers much of the town, so you will enjoy an extended afternoon’s stroll round some of Westerham’s quirky and interesting private gardens:

-For visitors arriving by car, we recommend parking at the Darent Carpark (the first 3 hours are free, and all day on Sundays) and following the map.
+For visitors arriving by car, we recommend parking at the Darent Carpark (the first 3 hours are free, and all day on Sundays) and following the ticket map.

 £10 for garden trail, cream tea and entertainment or

 £5 for tea only at Churchgate (from 2pm, pay on the door)

 Proceeds to Hospice in the Weald, and any extra donations are welcome!

-Entry by ticket only.
+Entry by ticket map only.
 The trail route visits the following gardens:

 Once the area behind Westerham’s work house – now a tropical courtyard!
 Pause a while to remember the souls who have trod before you on this site in this haven of imaginative planting.

 A tiny courtyard garden planted for our insect friends, with mixed borders and pots providing nectar over a long season – totally organic and wildlife friendly.
 And an oasis for humans, too!

 Venture up to the end of Buckham Thorns Road to discover a hidden delight – and be sure to check out the mouthwatering kitchen garden behind the house!

 A small cottage garden which has evolved from a children’s play and adventure territory, to a tranquil space to wander peacefully and find a corner to sit with a book.
 Expanding the colour palette, the result of an extra pair of hands recently, contributes to the attraction of this garden of rooms.
 Like all gardens it continues to grow.